 Peruvian maca is an ancient plant that grows in the high Andes, between 3,500 and 4,500 meters above sea level.

-Camu Camu is a small fruit from the Peruvian Amazon and contains a lot of vitamin C, more than oranges and lemons.
+Camu Camu is a small fruit native to the Peruvian Amazon and contains a high amount of vitamin C, surpassing that of oranges and lemons.
 It helps strengthen the immune system, skin, and eyes.
 It also appears to help stabilize mood in patients with anxiety and depression.
 It is used in powder form.

 What to eat in Peru

 Peruvian cuisine is a beautiful blend of Spanish, African, Chinese, Japanese, and Italian cuisine.
-In 2015, Lima named the world capital of gastronomy.
+In 2015, Lima was named the world capital of gastronomy.

 There are many restaurants in Lima, from the best to the less famous and lonely, and many cocktail bars where you can enjoy a pisco sour.
 Lima is becoming an increasingly fashionable city.